gpstar81/GPStar-proton-pack/ATTENUATOR.md

 Please see the dedicated [ATTENUATOR_DIY](ATTENUATOR_DIY.md) guide for how to construct the electronics for your own device.

+## GPStar Kits

+Please see the [ATTENUATOR_FINISHING](ATTENUATOR_FINISHING) guide for advice on how to assemble and finish your device.

 ## Firmware Flashing

 Please see the [ATTENUATOR_FLASHING](ATTENUATOR_FLASHING.md) guide for details on compiling and/or uploading software to your Attenuator controller.